luizabrs/luizabrs.github.io/_projects/capstone.md

 toc:
   sidebar: left
 ---
-This post is dedicated to my Capstone Project (Trabalho de Conclusão de Curso) for my BSc. in  Computer Science degreee.
+This post is dedicated to my Capstone Project (Trabalho de Conclusão de Curso) for the Computer Science BSc. degree.

 ## Student and Supervisors